magomimmo/modern-cljs/doc/tutorial-05.md

 going to use: `(value el)`, which returns the value of the passed element, and `(set-value! el value)` which sets its value.

-> Note 1: when a function modifies an argument passed to it, by Clojure
+> NOTE 2: when a function modifies an argument passed to it, by Clojure
 > naming convention a bang "!" is added at the end of the function
 > name.

-> Note 2: when you need to :use or :require a namespace, CLJS imposes
+> NOTE 3: when you need to :use or :require a namespace, CLJS imposes
 > using the :only form of :use and the :as form of :require.
 For further
 > differences see [the ClojureScript Wiki][8]